Paralegal Professional Development

 Click the program title to read more detail about each program.

-We give paralegals a solid plan to implement right away to get more billable work from their attorneys.
-The methods discussed in this webinar come from years of research that included asking attorneys “how does a paralegal get the billable work off your desk and on to their desk?”
+We give paralegals a solid plan to implement right away to increase their billable hours.
+The methods discussed in this paralegal training program come from years of research that included asking attorneys “how does a paralegal get the billable work off your desk and on to their desk?”
 It also comes from asking paralegals who consistently exceed their billable hour goals.

 - A review of a study that shows one method alone that could give paralegals an additional 100-150 billable hours right away